making fertiliser from garden waste

 Be like my dad, fill your soil with food.
 By the way, did you know that healthy, well-fed plants are way less likely to attract pests?
 No need for chemical sprays.
 This is sometimes called trench composting.

 In the tropics, we tend to build up rather than dig down.
-The same applies, build a mound of wood, plant cuttings, cabbage leaves and coffee grounds, get some chicken poo in there, anything nutrient-packed but try to layer and keep some air circulating.
+The same applies, build a mound of wood, plant cuttings, cabbage leaves and coffee grounds, get some rotted chicken poo in there, anything nutrient-packed but try to layer and keep some air circulating.
 Likewise, keep it moist.
-Add some soil on top, mulch it hard with straw or cane mulch and plant into it.
+Add some soil on top, mulch it hard with straw or cane mulch and plant into the top soil layer.

 This is moving towards no-dig gardening methods, very useful in the tropics.